Resources Committee Agenda 07-06-2022

 Only if meeting minutes are found to be inaccurate after they have been signed can they then be altered.
 Inaccuracies in signed minutes can only be amended by resolution at a subsequent meeting.

-The minutes of Sandgate’s Parish Council Planning meeting, held on 12th April 2022, in Sandgate Library.
+The minutes for the Sandgate Annual Parish Meeting, to held at 6.30pm on Tuesday 17th May 2022, in Sandgate Library.

 Previous Sandgate Parish Council Meeting Agendas and Minutes.
 We publish agendas a few days before a meeting.
 We then post draft minutes in the week after a meeting.